 Pursuing business growth in a new country requires a robust compensation strategy to meet employee needs and recruit top talent.
 As you establish your company in Norway, designing a competitive benefits plan that meets market standards, legal regulations, and employee expectations is critical to cultivate a successful and engaged workforce.

 Norway employee benefits plans

 Beyond keeping your company compliant, the benefits you provide should showcase your dedication and appreciation toward your team.
 Here are a few fringe benefits that are common but not required:

 - Housing and accommodation assistance

 The National Insurance Scheme covers a wide range of services for employees.
 All residents of the country must be members, and employers are required to contribute.
-Working with this nationally provided coverage, employers are responsible for offering the following benefits:
+This national coverage includes the following benefits:

 - Holiday leave

 - Sick leave

 - Parental leave